Client

 .query('blogs')

-, the subquery will return a single result.
+SubqueryOne is like SubqueryMany, but will return the subquery's first match.
+Instead of a full nested array of results, the key where the SubqueryOne stores it results will either be the single result or null.
 The following query will return the text of the most recent blog item created by the user:

 const query = client